Philosophy and cultural theory

 What is the course about?

 We will look the philosophical underpinnings of culture through the writings of key philosophers who engage critically with the self images of the post enlightenment era.
-In particular we will look at ideology, language and art in the context of cultural reproduction.
+In particular we well look at Ideology, language and art in the context of cultural reproduction.

 This is a live online course.
 You will need: